ChrisDoernen/liveo/Documentation/Development.md

 # Api testing with Postman

 [Postman](https://www.getpostman.com/) can be used for api testing.
+See the corresponding postmal collection.